-Public health emergency declared in Delhi-NCR as air quality worsens
+Public health emergency declared in Delhi as air quality worsens, schools to be shut till Tuesday

 The Environment Pollution (Prevention and Control) Authority has banned construction activity in the city till November 5.

 A panel set up by the Supreme Court on Friday declared a public health emergency in the Delhi-National Capital Region on Friday and banned construction activity till November 5, PTI reported.
+All schools in Delhi will be shut till Tuesday, Chief Minister Arvind Kejriwal announced.

-This came as pollution levels plummeted to severe-plus levels from Thursday night, prompting Chief Minister Arvind Kejriwal to say that the city had turned into a gas chamber.
+This came as pollution levels plummeted to severe-plus levels from Thursday night, prompting Kejriwal to say that the city had turned into a gas chamber.

 The Centre-run System of Air Quality and Weather Forecasting and Research, or SAFAR, recorded a severe-plus reading of 533 for PM 2.5 pollutants – particulate matter with a diameter smaller than 2.5 micrometres.
 “We have to take this as a public health emergency as air pollution will have adverse health impact on all, particularly our children,” Environment Pollution (Prevention and Control) Authority Chairperson Bhure Lal told the chief secretaries of Uttar Pradesh, Haryana and Delhi.